 Trimming your dog’s nails may seem like an inconvenience, but it’s actually essential to your dog’s overall health.
 Here’s why trimming your dog’s nails is important, and a few different ways that you can make the process easier on you both.

-Your dog’s nails continuously grow and require proper trimming on a monthly basis.
+Just like us, your dog’s nails continuously grow and require proper trimming on a monthly basis.
 In the wild, your dog would naturally wear down his nails by traveling and hunting over different terrain.
-That’s not the case with domesticated dogs, though, since we’ve greatly changed their environments.
-Since domesticated dogs’ nails aren’t naturally worn down enough to keep up with their growth, we need to trim their nails for them.
+That’s not the case with domesticated dogs, since we’ve greatly changed their environments.
+Since domesticated dogs’ nails are not worn down enough naturally to keep up with their growth, we need to closely inspect and trim their nails for them.

 If left uncared for, your dog’s nails can grow too long.
 You’ll notice this if you can hear every footstep click loudly as he walks across a hardwood or tile floor.
 On carpeting, their snails may get snagged or caught up on the pile.
 Nails that are too long can break, chip and splinter among other painful conditions.
 Arthritis can set in over time, creating a painful condition that needs veterinary attention.
-Your dog can easily tear his toenails when playing outside.
-Additionally, nails left too long can make standing and moving painful and awkward for your dog.
-In extreme situations, the nails can continue to grow until they curl around and become embedded in the paws of your dog’s feet.

 Different Trimming Methods

 There are a variety of tools available to help you trim your dog’s nails.
-Nail clippers come in a wide range of styles, so you can find the one that works best for you and your dog.
+Traditional nail clippers come in a wide range of styles, so you can find the one that works best for you and your dog.
 When selecting a nail clipper, be sure to choose one only as big as needed – buying an oversized pair of nail clippers makes it more likely that you might slip and clip more than just the nail you had wanted to.
 Nail clippers have the ability to remove nail length quickly, but the drawback of removing too much too fast as well as twist or put pressure on the nail.
 For these reasons, many dogs fair better with a nail grinder.

-Small Dremels provide another option for trimming and maintaining your dog’s nails.
+Small pet nail grinders provide another option for trimming and maintaining your dog’s nails.
 The modestly-priced Dremel 7300-PT® comes in a rechargeable dual speed model to allow for fast and unobstructed nail trimming.
-Equipped with a grinding tool, a Dremel can quickly and efficiently sand off some of your dog’s nail.
+Equipped with a grinding tool, a Dremel® can quickly and efficiently sand off some of your dog’s nail.
 This is advantageous because you can round and buff the edges of the nail for a softer finish, rather than dealing with the points that clippers sometimes leave behind.

 Whichever method you use, be careful not to cut too much of your dog’s nail at a time.
 Dogs have quick in their nails, which contains blood vessels and nerves.
 The quick is sensitive and will bleed if cut.
 It can also be a bit tricky to see depending on the color of the dog’s nails.
 White nails are easiest to spot the quick while black nails are the most difficult.

 Trimming for Success